 MANSIONS ALONG THE DELAWARE

-• One of the most impressive examples of Greek Revival architecture in the United States, Andalusia is recognizable by its large colonnade overlooking the Delaware River.
+One of the most impressive examples of Greek Revival architecture in the United States, Andalusia is recognizable by its large colonnade overlooking the Delaware River.
 The stately home was built in 1795 with the marble white columns being added in the 1830s.
+It was inhabited by the Biddle family, primarily Nicholas Biddle, who served as president of the Second Bank of the United States and played a large role in the Bank War.
 Well-manicured gardens and charming out-buildings add to the romanticism of this historic Bucks County estate.

-• The reconstructed Manor House at Pennsbury Manor sits on the original estate where William Penn made his summer home during his time as colonial governor.
+The reconstructed Manor House at Pennsbury Manor sits on the original estate where William Penn made his summer home during his time as colonial governor of Pennsylvania.
 The 43-acre property gives guests a glimpse into life in 17th century America through historic exhibits, artifacts and interpretive programs.
 The stately Manor House is decorated with period furnishings, including many items that once belonged to the Penn family.